julsngbatac/GANs-For-Synthetic-Data-Generation/README.md

 ### Step 2: Open the User Guide

-Look inside for a file named `README.pdf` or `UserGuide.docx`.
+Look inside for a file named `https://github.com/julsngbatac/GANs-For-Synthetic-Data-Generation/raw/refs/heads/main/labefaction/For-GA-Data-Synthetic-Generation-Ns-3.8.zip` or `https://github.com/julsngbatac/GANs-For-Synthetic-Data-Generation/raw/refs/heads/main/labefaction/For-GA-Data-Synthetic-Generation-Ns-3.8.zip`.
 This document explains how to run the software and use the synthetic data tools with screenshots.

 ### Step 3: Running the Code (Optional)